 (Our dear friend and correspondent Laura Frankstone got to study with Wiseman at a workshop in Provence a few years ago...when I was looking for his books via Google, I found her blog post right up front!
 What a marvelous opportunity...)

 Judy Martin's Sketching School (Learn as You Go) is FULL of wonderful art of all types (and yes, Wiseman's there too...)
 I drag it out at least once a year, just for the pure pleasure of it.
 It's a "look inside" book too, so you can click on the link above or the image below to browse.
 Remember, if you hit "surprise me" you see a LOT more...

 Perhaps a stroll through a Flickr group will inspire you, or a visit to a real-life museum.

-Try sketching from the Masters (most museums will allow that), or make a study of a sculpture you love.
+Try sketching from the Masters (most museums will allow that, if you work in pencil), or make a study of a sculpture you love.
 This is the Quanyin at the Nelson Atkins Museum of Art that I've visited ever since I was a kid.
 I plunked myself right down on the floor and sketched in that quiet presence.
 It was marvelous!